layday/instawow/README.rst

 2020-08-29
 ~~~~~~~~~~

-I have released an experimental GUI for macOS.
-This does not currently
+I have released an experimental GUI for macOS with plans for eventually
+making it available for all three major OSes.
-have feature parity with the CLI; specifically, it is not able to find
+This does not currently have feature parity with the CLI;
+specifically, it is not able to find
 add-ons without a stable release – which is the case for a limited number
 of add-ons from CurseForge – nor does it interface with the
 WeakAuras plug-in.
 I welcome feedback and suggestions for improvement.